 \subsubsection{Induction on the Kurosh rank}

 We aim to prove \cref{thm;main}.
 We proceed by an overall induction on the Kurosh rank of $G$, for the Grushko free factor system.

 We first prove the result if $G$ is of Kurosh rank $1$.
-In that case $G$ is either cyclic (and there is nothing to show), or freely indecomposable, and torsion-free.
-We focus now on the latter case.
+In that case $G$ is either cyclic (and there is nothing to show), or freely indecomposable and torsion-free, and thus one-ended.
 Then, we will treat the case of larger Kurosh rank, for the Grushko free factor system.
 We pass the problem from $G$ to polynomially growing subgroups in the metric of a tree for which $\alpha$ is fully irreducible.
-If this latter tree has more than $2$ orbits of edges, this is where we will use the telescopic argument, together with \cite{dahmani_li}.
-If it has only one orbit of edges, actually the telescopic argument does not allow to use induction since $G$ itself is polynomially growing in the metric of the tree, and we treat this case separately by analysing closely the structure.
+If this latter tree has more than $2$ orbits of edges, we will use the telescopic argument, together with \cite[Proposition 1.13]{dahmani_li}.
+If it has only one orbit of edges, actually the telescopic argument does not allow to use induction since $G$ itself is polynomially growing in the metric of the tree, and we treat this case separately by analysing the structure closely.
 The latter case also includes Kurosh rank $2$, except when $G$ is a free group of rank $2$.